tizonia/tizonia-openmax-il/docs/sphinx-src/manual/config.rst

+.. _tizonia-config-label:

 Configuration File
 ==================

-Tizonia ships with an example/template configuration file (see below for the system locations where the template is usually installed).
-The application also copies this file on first use to the user's local configuration directory ($HOME/.config/tizonia/tizonia.conf).
-Customization of this file is typically required, e.g. to add credentials for the subscribed services.
+Tizonia ships with a configuration file template.
+See below for the system locations where this template is usually installed.
+On first use, Tizonia copies this file to the user's local configuration directory, usually in one of these locations:

+* ``$HOME/.config/tizonia/tizonia.conf`` (Debian and AUR installations)
+* ``$HOME/snap/tizonia/current/.config/tizonia/tizonia.conf`` (Snap installation)

+Customization of this file by the user is typically required, e.g. to add credentials for the subscribed streaming services.
+Please note that tizonia only reads this file, never writes to it.

+.. warning:: When user names and passwords are stored in your local
+             ``tizonia.conf``, please ensure that this file has the correct file system permissions to prevent other users from accessing your credentials!.

+             E.g.: ``$ chmod -og-rx $HOME/.config/tizonia/tizonia.conf``

+Use ``tizonia --help config`` for a reminder of the location of the configuration files in the system:

 .. code-block:: bash